 The ovary contains thousands of potential eggs or ovum as they are also known.
 If you were to look inside a chicken, these undeveloped ova can be seen at the start of the spine.
 When the chicken is old enough to start laying, some of these ova begin to mature into what is later becoming the yolk.
 At this stage, the ova are separated and contained within their own follicles, but when one is ready to move on it releases its follicle and moves out of the ovary and down the reproductive tract, the oviduct.

 This process, ovulation, occurs approximately every 25 hours, and normally starts again about an hour after the previous egg has been laid.

 The egg receives its shell in the uterus, thanks to the shell gland.
 It takes roughly 20 hours to produce the shell, so this is the most time consuming part of the process.
-Before the egg moves on for the last time, the outermost layer, known as the bloom or cuticle, is formed to create a anti-microbial layer.
-When the egg is ready, the shell gland pushed the egg out of the oviduct and in to the cloaca, the part where the reproductive and excretory tracts meet.
+Before the egg moves on for the last time, the outermost layer, known as the bloom or cuticle, is formed to create an anti-microbial layer.
+When the egg is ready, the shell gland pushes the egg out of the oviduct and into the cloaca, the part where the reproductive and excretory tracts meet.